gfargo/tPong/readme.md

 We welcome contributions!
 To set up a development environment:

 1. Fork the repository and clone it to your local machine.
-2. Install the dependencies with `npm install`.
+2. Install the dependencies with `yarn install`.
-3. Run `npm start` to test your changes in real-time.
+3. Run `yarn start` to test your changes in real-time.

 When submitting a pull request: